servirtium/README/README.md

 # What is Servirtium?

+Servirtium aims to be **a lingua franca for mock HTTP conversations using Markdown in source-control**

+* for test-automation purposes only
+* with interoperable record and playback capability in Java, C#, Ruby, Python, NodeJS, Go, Rust and more.
+* API makers would get on board too, shipping markdown conversations for known test scenarios

-Servirtium is an attempt to evolve **a standard for recorded HTTP conversations in Markdown** for test-automation purposes.
-Conversations would be recorded and played back from the same Markdown format.
+HTTP conversations for services invoked by running tests would be recorded and played back from the same Markdown format.
 Multiple language implementations would be able work with the same Markdown standard, and it would be possible to record a HTTP conversation with (say) a Ruby library using Test::Unit and the play them back via a
 (say) Java library for JUnit/TestNG test-writing teams.
 That would be for the situation where the Ruby team was publishing an API and bundled unit tests with it, but the team consuming API was in a different org/department and was using Java instead of Ruby.

-So this would be exclusively for test automation purposes, and not at all for production systems - the **real** services would be hooked up there.
+So this would be exclusively for test automation purposes.
+Production deployments would not use any Servirtium technologies - the **real** services would be hooked up there.

-# Example of Markdown format
+# Example of that Markdown format

 Here's a screenshot of some raw markdown source: